MParkerP/ML2_Pepper/README.md

-This is the documentation for ML2 and Unity that was used for meshing (TriangleMeshing.cs) and any errors that come up: https://developer-docs.magicleap.cloud/docs/guides/unity-openxr/meshing/unity-openxr-meshing/ ^Just be sure to only reference the OpenXR section, as the other is deprecated.
+This is the documentation for ML2 and Unity that was used for meshing (TriangleMeshing.cs) and any errors that come up: https://developer-docs.magicleap.cloud/docs/guides/unity-openxr/meshing/unity-openxr-meshing/ Just be sure to only reference the OpenXR section, as the other is deprecated.